jetpackpilots/IBView/README.md

 A no-nonsense view subclass to use nibs inside other nibs and storyboards, with Interface Builder live-previews.

-Supports UIView, NSView, IBDesignable, IBInspectable multiple-nesting and further subclassing.
+Supports UIView, NSView, IBDesignable, IBInspectable, multiple-nesting and further subclassing.

 ## Requirements